fwiptables/fwiptables/README.txt

      reconfig: Rewrite default files in /etc/fwiptables/*sample1.cfg
    new-config: Create a new configfile.cfg in english
  nueva-config: Create a new configfile.cfg in spanish
- clone-config: Clone a old config in a one new config
 modify-config: Edit one config.cfg
   show-config: Show one config.cfg
-rename-config: Rename one configuration file
    del-config: Delete one configuration file

 #####         [List sockets]